Izenda7Series/docs/dev/dev_dep_1_key_components.rst

   * This route differs from our Token Generation method as it does not require authentication with the host application.

   * The message itself will be encrypted by the Izenda API using the RSAPublicKey found in the Izenda Configuration Database.
-In its unencrypted form, the message contains the information for a UserInfo object.
+In its unencrypted form, a message contains the Izenda-centric information of a User Info object, the UserName and the TenantUniqueName.

   * The host application will have a corresponding RSA Private Key to decrypt the message.
-Once the message is decrypted,  the host application will need to create an token that can be decrypted with your Token Validation route above.
+Once the message is decrypted, the host application will create a User Info object using the information from the decrypted message.

+	* If additional data is usually stored in the host application's User Info object structure, logic will need to exist to retrieve the necessary information.

+* Once a User Info object is created, the object can be encrypted as a token.
+This token must be decryptable by our Token Validation route "/validatetoken"

 Validating the token
 ~~~~~~~~~~~~~~~~~~~~